 The Roman Forum was once the centre of ancient Roman life.
-A public square where political, commercial and religious activities took place, it served as the hub for major events such as gladiatorial contests and triumphal processions.
+As the heart of political, religious, and commercial activities, the Roman Forum witnessed numerous significant events throughout history.
 The forum also featured many temples to the Roman gods and served as a marketplace for the citizens.
 Today, it lies in ruins but continues to draw a number of tourists every year!

 Know Before You Go